Giado concentration camp: Deportation and internment of Jews

 On February 7, 1942, Mussolini ordered the internment of the Jews of Cyrenaica and Tripolitania, in order to move them from the war zone and prevent them from aligning with the British.
 Some Jews were convinced that the order was also retaliation for a number of Jews having left Benghazi in the wake of the retreat of British troops on April 2 and 3, 1941.

 A new concentration camp was erected for the internment at Giado, a former military post in the Tripolitanian Plateau of the Nafusa Mountains, roughly 153 km southwest of Tripoli.
 Most of the Jews deported on Mussolini's orders were sent to Giado, with some being sent to a camp for foreigners at Gharian.
 In Benghazi, the Italian authorities requested that the Jewish community prepare a daily quota of Jews to be deported to Giado.
 Renato Tesciuba, the official Jewish representative to the municipality, refused to prepare the list, citing "Levantine disorder" as the reason, thus delaying the deportations.
 The concentration of Libyan Jews in Giado was the first stage of a German plan to transfer all of Libya's Jews to Italy, and from Italy to the European extermination camps.

 The first scheduled deportation to Giado was postponed.
 The cohort included 145 French Jews already transferred on April 15, 1942, from the Eastern city of Barce, Marj to Tripoli.
 The group was waiting in El Coefia to depart to the second stop on the journey, Agedabia, when the Polizia dell'Africa Italiana of Benghazi intervened and obtained the "temporary suspension" of the deportation order.
 The French Jews were returned to Barce, having already sold many of their belongings in preparation for their internment at Giado.

 Deportations began in May 1942, and through October Jews were brought on twice-weekly convoys of 8–10 trucks from their homes in Cyrenaica to Giado following the posting of a summons in the synagogue.
+In June, the camp held 537 Cyrenaican Jews and 47 Italian Jews.
 By late July, 591 Jews of Benghazi (the last community depleted) had been sent to Giado, with the remaining 33 awaiting deportation.
+380 prisoners arrived in September.
 A wealthy Jewish merchant named Mordechai Duani, who had preexisting connections to the Italians, provided truck transport from Derna, Benghazi, Tobruk, Barca, Ajdabiya, and Apollonia to Giado.
 260 of Duani's family and wealthy friends were spared deportation.
 Yvonne Kozlovsky-Golan cites Duani as an example of the Italians forming "Judenrat-like networks" in North Africa.